MicrochipTech/inic-programming-library/README.md

 For systems with low memory it is possible to load portions of the IPF content instead of loading the entire data.

-> Note:
+> Notes:
+>   Documenation is provided in ipl/doc
 >   For support, related to this code, go to: http://www.microchip.com/support.

 ## License